Lustration in Poland

-Lustration in Poland refers to the policy of limiting the participation of former communists, and especially informants of the communist secret police (from the years 1944–90), in the successor governments or even in civil service positions.
-Lustration, "cleansing", derives from Latin lustratio, a Roman purification ceremony.
-The first lustration bill was passed by the Polish Parliament already in 1992, but it was declared unconstitutional by the Constitutional Tribunal of the Republic of Poland.
-Several other projects were then submitted and reviewed by a dedicated commission, resulting in a new lustration law passed in 1996.
+Lustration in Poland is the policy of limiting the participation of former communists – especially of informants of the communist secret police – during 1944–1990, in successor governments or even in civil-service positions.

+The term lustration, "cleansing", stems from the Latin word lustratio, for a Roman purification ceremony.

+The first Polish lustration bill was passed by the Polish parliament in 1992, but was declared unconstitutional by the Constitutional Tribunal of the Republic of Poland.
+Subsequently other bills were submitted and reviewed by a special commission, resulting in a new lustration law passed in 1996.

 1997–2007

 In the years 1997–2007 lustration was dealt with by the office of Public Interest Spokesperson (Rzecznik Interesu Publicznego), who analyzed lustration declarations and could initiate further proceedings, including submitting a request to the courts to initiate a legal lustration proceeding.
 The declarations may be seen as forms of public confessions, through which offices are exchanged for truth in a similar way as amnesty was exchanged for truth in South Africa.
 Owing to its resemblance with the South African truth and reconciliation process, the Polish lustration system of the period is seen as the most innovative among all lustration models in Central and Eastern Europe.